 How to Choose a Coop for Meat Birds

 You will need a coop for your chickens, just like for your laying hens.
 Coops for meat birds are often larger so that you can raise 50, 100, or more birds at a time.
 Many people raise meat birds just during the summer season.
-This way they can often be in more temporary shelters like hoop houses or tarps.
+This way they can often be in more temporary shelters such as hoop houses or tarps.
 You will need to make sure your birds have protection from the rain and the wind.
-They don't need roosts because meat birds don't really like to roost.
-If you're pasturing your chickens, you will want to have something movable or use a day ranging method.
+They don't need roosts because meat birds don't like to roost.
+If you're pasturing your chickens, you will want to have a movable coop or use a day ranging method.

 How to Start From Day-Old Chicks